kuzzleio/sdk-javascript/doc/6/protocols/http/introduction/index.md

 For confidentiality reasons, it is preferable to expose only the `server:publicApi` route to the anonymous user.
 If this route is not available, the SDK will use the static definition of API routes that does not include routes developed in plugins.

-Finally, it is also possible to manually define the routes to the actions of its plugins using the `customRoutes` option with the Http protocol builder
+Finally, it is also possible to manually define the routes to the actions of its plugins using the `customRoutes` option with the [Http protocol constructor](/sdk/js/6/protocols/http/constructor).